Slevinski/slevinski.github.io/series/writing-and-representation/publishing.md

 ## Series Description

-`Writing and Representation in Sutton SignWriting` is the writing-systems lane for SignWriting as writing: plane-based organization, authored space, iconicity, convention, legibility, handwriting, machine encoding, and kinematography.
+`Writing and Representation in Sutton SignWriting` is the writing-systems series for SignWriting as writing: plane-based organization, authored space, iconicity, convention, legibility, handwriting, machine encoding, and kinematography.

 ## Repository Description